+Home Museum Wanted Email Specs Previous Next

 The Programmer and Memory Boards

-The calculator board performs computations to a total of 12 significant digits, with ten digits displayed, and two digits which are not displayed acting as guard digits for extra accuracy.
+The calculator board performs computations to a total of 12 significant digits, with ten digits displayed and two digits not displayed acting as guard digits for extra accuracy.
 The calculator board operates on floating point numbers, which allows the calculators to operate in scientific notation, with ten significant digits displayed for the mantissa, and an exponent from -99 to +99.

 Tek 31 Display in Program Mode showing Error Code E3